mauryashashish/Amazon-Wishlist-Price-Tracker/README.md

 <h3>Refrences:</h3>

 To read about automating the mail sending process using python:<br>https://realpython.com/python-send-email/<br><br>
-To read about web scrapping:<br>https://automatetheboringstuff.com/2e/chapter12/#calibre_link-34<br><br>
+To read about data scraping from web:<br>https://automatetheboringstuff.com/2e/chapter12/#calibre_link-34<br><br>
-To read about scrapping prices for products from amazon.in:<br>https://www.geeksforgeeks.org/amazon-product-price-tracker-using-python/
+To read about scraping the price for a product from amazon.in:<br>https://www.geeksforgeeks.org/amazon-product-price-tracker-using-python/